Pudong International Airport, Shanghai

 P.p.s.
 Notice that the visa exemption only applies under specific conditions, thus we suggest you to read the whole article!

-In which Chinese cities can I get a visa exemption for a maximum of 144 hours?
+In which Chinese cities and provinces can I get a visa exemption for a maximum of 144 hours?

-Beside extending the visa exemption from 72 to 144 hours, the new regulation allow international travellers to move around Shanghai Municipality, Zhejiang and Jiangsu Provinces – no matter the city where they arrived – and to enter China through ports and railways (beside airports).
+Beside extending the visa exemption from 72 to 144 hours, the new regulation allow international travellers to move around Shanghai Municipality, Zhejiang and Jiangsu Provinces – no matter the city where they arrived.

 In which Chinese cities can I get a visa exemption for a maximum 72 hours?

-Beside Shanghai, Hangzhou and Nanjing (which allow a 144 hours visa exemption), transit without a visa is permitted for a maximum of 72 hours only if you stopover in one of the following cities:
+Beside the cities and Provinces that allow a 144 hours visa exemption, transit without a visa is permitted for a maximum of 72 hours only if you stopover in one of the following cities:

 - Changsha (Changsha Huanghua International Airport);